-The ACD has undertaken to procure that the Fund receives promptly the full benefit of any such reimbursement, payment or waiver.
+The ACD has undertaken to procure that the Fund receives promptly the full benefit of any such waiver.

-Any extraordinary cost, one-time expense, non-recurring charge or any other cost, expense, charge or liability suffered or incurred by the Fund in respect of a reasonably unpredictable event or which is unlikely to occur again will not be included in total operating costs for the purpose of calculating the OCF of the Fund for the purposes of the above provisions.
+Any extraordinary cost, one-time expense, nonrecurring charge or any other cost, expense, charge or liability suffered or incurred by the Fund in respect of a reasonably unpredictable event or which is unlikely to occur again will not be included in total operating costs for the purpose of calculating the OCF of the Fund for the purposes of the above provisions.